Risky business: Can you mix politics and B2B marketing?

 Or consider the looming trade war between the US and other trading partners – particularly China.
 That’s another example of a fundamental geopolitical shift that makes it impossible to disentangle politics from business.

 Confronting the elephant in the room

 Divisive political issues often end up being the elephant in the room when it comes to most companies’ thought leadership strategies – something so obviously important and yet often ignored to reduce the risk of upsetting anyone.

-But the purpose of thought leadership is to demonstrate knowledge and pass on insights – often to an audience that’s already grappling with these political trends – so it’s essential to acknowledge these realities.
-Otherwise, you risk looking like you’re out of touch.
+But the purpose of thought leadership is to demonstrate knowledge and pass on insights – often to an audience that’s already grappling with these political trends.
+However, unless you acknowledge the burning political issues of the day, you risk seeming out of touch.

-In our work with leading B2B brands, we often encounter the issue of how to incorporate political stances, reactions and consequences into thought leadership strategy.
+In our work with leading B2B brands, we often encounter the issue of how to incorporate political stances, likely reactions to them, and their possible consequences into thought-leadership strategy.
 There’s no easy answer (and some companies refuse to even consider it), but here are a few ways to engage with political issues in your thought leadership:

 1. Don’t bury your head in the sand

 Executives everywhere are crying out for actionable ways to respond to unexpected political change.
 If you bypass that change because you’re worried about causing offence, your message just won’t land with its intended audience.

 It’s an inescapable fact that the major political developments of the past few years, such as Brexit, will have a huge impact on business.
 So it’s vital for any relevant thought leadership to take a view on how executives should respond to these events.

 2. Be positive